code-with-sr/responsive-expanding-cards/README.md

-### Responsive Pricing Card
+### Responsive Expanding Cards
-Beautiful responsive ui cards using HTML & CSS.
+Beautiful responsive expanding cards using HTML, CSS, and JavaScript

 Watch and learn at YouTube: https://youtu.be/5wMJzmCZTX4